 "It's going to be a very tough game and, if we can take anything out of it, that would be a big bonus for us.

 "We've got home advantage and we'll give it a right good go."

-Kirkland is confident that Bruce will be happy with the team whatever the result as long as the players put the
+Kirkland is confident that Bruce will be happy with the team whatever the result as long as the players put the effort in.

 "The gaffer has always told us if we put maximum effort in and end up getting beaten by good football, so be it.

 "He just asks us to give everything we have got on the pitch, play your best, and see what happens.

 "We are now playing the way the gaffer wants us to.
 We've tuned into his ideas, and hopefully that will see us getting out of relegation trouble."